-For matters related to the nomination committee and the Annual General Meeting, refer to Ratos's website.
-For further information about the Annual General Meeting, see page 130. by postal vote.
-The meeting was attended by 185 shareholders, who together represented 77.7% of the voting rights and 48.5% of the capital.
-Minutes and information about the 2021 Annual General Meeting in both Swedish and English as well as the CEO's address to the Meeting are published on Ratos's website.
+On 22 March 2022, Ratos held an Annual General Meeting pursuant to Sections 20 and 22 of the Swedish Act on Temporary Exemptions to Facilitate the Execution of General Meetings in Companies and Associations (2020:198), allowing participation at the meeting only by postal vote.
+The meeting was attended by 157 shareholders, who together represented 74.8% of the voting rights and 49.6% of the capital.
+Minutes and information about the 2022 Annual General Meeting in both Swedish and English as well as the CEO's address to the Meeting are published on Ratos's website.

-Resolutions at the 2021 Annual General Meeting included the following:
+Resolutions at the 2022 Annual General Meeting included the following: • Dividend of SEK 1.20 per Class A and B share, a total of SEK 390m

-- Dividend of SEK 0.95 per Class A and B share, a total of SEK 303m.
-Fees of SEK 970,000 to the Chairman of the Board and SEK - 485,000 to each member of the Board as well as fees to auditors Re-election of Board members Per-Olof Söderberg, Eva Karlsson, - Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström Re-election of Per-Olof Söderberg as Chairman of the Board - Re-election of the audit firm Ernst & Young AB (EY) - Adoption of guidelines for remuneration to senior executives - Resolution on the remuneration report - Offer to CEO and other key employees in Ratos to acquire convertibles and warrants in Ratos - Authorisation for the Board of Directors to acquire and transfer Ratos shares - Authorisation for the Board to decide on a new issue of a maximum of 35 million Class B shares to be used for acquisitions
+- Fees of SEK 970,000 to the Chairman of the Board and SEK 500,000 to each member of the Board as well as fees to auditors - Re-election of Board members Per-Olof Söderberg, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström and new election of Tone Lunde Bakker and Helena Svancar.
+Eva Karlsson declined re-election.
+Re-election of Per-Olof Söderberg as Chairman of the Board - Re-election of the audit firm Ernst & Young AB (EY) - Adoption of guidelines for remuneration to senior executives - Resolution on the remuneration report - Offer to CEO and other key employees in Ratos to acquire convertibles and warrants in Ratos - Authorisation for the Board of Directors to acquire and transfer Ratos shares - Authorisation for the Board to decide on a new issue of a maximum of 35 million B shares to be used for acquisitions.